 Narrative Archetype

 A story where the reversal defines everything but resolution never fully arrives.
-The story rests in mid-register: Pa or Ma, not Sa'.
+The story rests in the middle, suspended between crisis and reversal, never reaching completion.

 Quanten Arc is built on analysis of publicly available scripts.
 We surface original narrative insights.
 Source material is never reproduced.